Skip to main content

 Analogy:

-“The man who works in a temperature above seventy with the air dry is committing no less a crime against his own nature than the man who takes the whisky.
+“The man who works in a temperature above seventy with the air dry is committing no less a crime against his own nature than the man who takes the whiskey.
 He saps his own strength and any microbe that goes after him may have him.”

 Evidence: